 This is a photo tour of a morning visit to 'Imiloa Astronomy Center.
 The 'Imiloa Astronomy center is located above the University of Hawaii Hilo campus.
 The center has 40,000 square feet of planetarium and exhibition space which was funded primarily by NASA.
 'Imiloa means "seek and explore" in Hawaiian and the center seeks to merge Hawaiian and Polynesian culture with astronomy; the 100 or more exhibits and displays are presented in English and Hawaiian.

 The entrance fees are very pricey, particularly for a large family.
 We became members for several years to get unlimited access to the exhibits and 10% off food in the cafe.
 We enjoyed going on a weekday mornings, eating breakfast, and then wandering around the exhibits and watching the movies at our leisure.
-The tours usually show up right before lunch, about the time we are ready to leave.
-The center has numerous "free entrance days" and free events, so watch their calendar to save money.
+The center has "free entrance days" andevents, so watch their calendar to save money.

 From Komohana Street, turn at Nowelo street.
 The picture below is at the top of Nowelo street where you can see Hilo Bay in the distance.